-13.3 The establishment takes initiatives to reduce the use of paper at the front desk, in offices, and in rooms.
+13.3 The establishment takes initiatives to reduce the use of paper at the front desk, in offices, and in meeting rooms.
 (I)

-To reduce the environmental footprint through decreasing the energy consumption, use of resources and the production of waste in relation to paper use, the establishment takes initiatives to reduce the use of paper in offices and public areas.
+To reduce the environmental footprint through decreasing the energy consumption, use of resources and the production of waste in relation to paper use, the establishment takes initiatives to reduce the use of paper in offices, guest rooms and meeting rooms.